 5. Limit poor nutritional habits that weaken your immune system.

 One habit to curb is eating or drinking more than 100 grams (8 tbsp) of sugar a day.
 That much sugar reduces your white blood cells’ ability to kill germs by 40%!
 Also, limit your alcohol intake as studies show that three or more alcoholic drinks daily is enough to suppress your immunity.

-If anxiety or stress interferes with your ability to function or care for yourself or your family, seek professional help.
+Many people use THC to manage anxiety, although it is not legal everywhere, so it’s worth checking the laws where you are if this is something you are interested in.
+If you are able to get THC, it’s important to understand how to go about the correct THC dosing for you, and there are plenty of guides online that can help with this.
+Of course, if anxiety or stress interferes with your ability to function or care for yourself or your family, then you should think about seeking professional help to take back control of your mental health.
 Check-in with your personal physician, contact your company-sponsored Employee Assistance Program (EAP) if you have one, or call a support line like the National Suicide Prevention Lifeline (1-800-273-8255) or Crisis Text Line by texting “start” to 741-741.

 What are your thoughts?
 Please share in the comments below.
 I really would love to know.